DGuilherme/PMTese/PMApp/README.md

    - Navigate to the model-api folder and activate the virtual environment:
      ```bash
      cd model-api
-     source venv/bin/activate  # or venv\Scripts\activate for Windows
+     venv/bin/activate  # or venv\Scripts\activate for Windows
      ```
    - Start the server:
      ```bash